dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 author: johlju
 ---

-This blog post will explain how to convert existing tests in a DSC Community DSC resource module repository use a new pattern that is better suited for Pester 5.
+This blog post will guide you on how to convert existing tests in a DSC Community DSC resource module repository using a new pattern that is better suited for Pester 5.

 You are welcome to share any comments or issues you having around this process in the [Discord or Slack #DSC channel](https://dsccommunity.org/community/contact/).